 Compliance to the Code of Conduct is the responsibility of all workforce members.
-The trust of the entire community, HFHS patients and other customers depends on our honesty and integrity.
-Any HFHS employee who fails to follow the standards of the Code of Conduct or other legal requirements, or engages in unethical business practices, must be reported.
+The trust of the entire-community, HFH patients and other customers depends on our honesty and integrity.
+Any HFH employee who fails to follow the standards of the Code of Conduct or other legal requirements, or engages in unethical business practices, must be reported.
 Once reported, appropriate investigation, enforcement and remedial action must occur.

-HFHS maintains an open environment, in which employees at every level of the organization should believe that their good faith report of possible non-compliance will be taken seriously, that HFHS will not tolerate retaliation, and that if an investigation confirms impropriety, it will be appropriately addressed.
-HFHS encourages all employees to promptly notify management of any known or suspected fraud and abuse, other violations of the law, or non-compliance with work-related conduct standards by employees, students, volunteers, contractors or agents.
+Non-Retaliation: HFH maintains an open environment, in which employees at every level of the organization understand that their good faith report of possible noncompliance will be taken seriously, that HFH will not tolerate retaliation, and that if an investigation confirms impropriety, it will be appropriately addressed.
+HFH encourages all employees to promptly notify management of any known or suspected fraud or insurance abuse, other violations of the law, or non-compliance with work-related conduct standards by employees, students, volunteers, contractors or agents.
+If your immediate supervisor is not available, there are other options, including talking with another member of management, your Human Resources Business Partner, Compliance Site Manager, or Privacy Lead via the web at MyComplianceReport.com (use access ID: HFH).

 We are encouraged to voice concerns regarding observed business practices to our immediate supervisor.
-When this avenue is not appropriate, or if action is not taken in a timely way, there are other options, including talking with another member of management, contacting your Chief Compliance Officer, the Information Privacy & Security Office at (313-874-9561 or PrivacySecurity@hfhs.org or visit MyComplianceReport.com (use access ID: HFH).
+When this avenue is not appropriate, or if action is not taken in a timely way, there are other options, including talking with another member of management, your Human Resources Business Partner, contacting your Chief Compliance Officer, or Privacy Lead via the web at MyComplianceReport.com (use access ID: HFH).